 Math fact fluency is important as kids begin to do more advanced math.
 Often that means times spent with flashcards.

-If you’re looking for other ways to make learning math more fun, check out these fun math games.
+If you’re looking for ways to make learning math more fun, check out these fun math games.

 Fun Math Games

 While I like coming up with hands-on ways to practice math skills at home, sometimes it’s nice to have an activity your child can do without all the prep work.

 From math board games and other games, your child can have fun practicing math anytime and anywhere with these ideas.